Methamphetamine is a dangerous and highly addictive stimulant that’s known for causing numerous health problems, including meth mouth and meth mites.

 Some additional withdrawal symptoms of meth include:

 These symptoms may occur at different phases of methamphetamine withdrawal.
 The severity and longevity of these side effects may depend on the person’s health condition and the severity of their addiction.
-In other words, the longer they’ve been using, the worse their symptoms may be.
+In other words, the longer their use, the worse their symptoms may be.
 Below is a timeline of meth withdrawal symptoms.

 First 2 Days